Girls hoops: McLimore leads Zionsville past Tindley

 ZIONSVILLE – Zionsville senior Rachel McLimore received a standing ovation before and after Tuesday night’s game against Tindley.

 And for good reason.
-The 5-foot-10 guard, who was honored prior to the game on senior night, was taken out of her last home game with about 2 minutes to play after a 35-point performance that vaulted the Eagles to a 96-56 victory.
+The 5-10 guard, who was honored prior to the game on senior night, was taken out of her last home game with about 2 minutes to play after a 35-point performance that vaulted the Eagles to a 96-56 victory.

 McLimore, an All-American nominee, finished with 12-of-24 shooting and 9-of-10 from the foul line.
-She is the lone senior for the Eagles.
+She is the Eagles’ lone senior.

 “With this being senior night, it was special,” Zionsville coach Andy Maguire said.
 “She’s a great kid and a great basketball player.”